Is 400G Coming in 2020?

 400G technologies have already arrived, but will organizations start adopting it this year?

-Generally, fibre connections use 2 fibres – one for transmitting (Tx) and one for receiving (Rx) data:
+Generally, fiber connections use 2 fibers – one for transmitting (Tx) and one for receiving (Rx) data:

 Typically, if you need to increase bandwidth between sites you have two options:

-Installing new optical fibre infrastructure is not only cost-prohibitive, but can require months of planning that may impact the ability to turn up new services.
-Additionally, unlit or “dark” fibre can be scarce and thus expensive.
+Installing new optical fiber infrastructure is not only cost-prohibitive but can require months of planning that may impact the ability to turn up new services.
+Additionally, unlit or “dark” fiber can be scarce and thus expensive.

-Bi-Directional SFP/SFP+ = Double the bandwidth on existing fibres at relatively low cost
+Bi-Directional SFP/SFP+ = Double the bandwidth on existing fibers at relatively low cost

-Put simply, WDM is adding multiple signals to the same fibre pair, using different colours of light.
+Put simply, WDM is adding multiple signals to the same fiber pair, using different colors of light.

-Key application will be campus networks such as schools and universities and larger businesses with multiple sites.
+Key applications will be campus networks such as schools and universities and larger businesses with multiple sites.

 The key application will be MSPs, Mobile Network Operators and Telcos (long haul 40km+ transmission)